scraggo/scraggo.github.io/_posts/2017-12-26-now-attending-fullstack.md

 I'm a music teacher, composer, recording engineer, and performing guitarist.
 After a decade of freelancing, I realized that the rockstar dream didn't suit me and I was tired of chasing it.
 I'd be happier with a more stable career that challenged me intellectually.
 I've always enjoyed working with technology, so the field of programming piqued my interest.

-My girlfriend encouraged me to start teaching myself to see if I would like it.
+My girlfriend encouraged me to start teaching myself the basics of programming to see if I would like it.
 After a short amount of time doing so, I was surprised to find that I completely hooked on it (I go into more detail on this later in this post).
 I wanted to make this new career a reality as soon as possible.
 I began looking into formally studying computer science, coding bootcamps, and other DIY options.

 ### Bootcamps: The Cons
 There are many coding bootcamp detractors.
 They claim: